 Avoid Being on the Receiving End of a BEC Fake Email Attack

 Business email compromise (BEC) attacks are on the rise, and it’s costing businesses billions.
-Cybercriminals have become so good at it that experts estimate that between 2019 and 2021, BEC attacks increased 65%, costing businesses more than $43 billion.
+Among the various types of online scams, this type of attack has gotten so popular that experts estimate that between 2019 and 2021, BEC attacks increased 65%, costing businesses more than $43 billion.

 What exactly is a BEC attack?